Friendship Is Magic (My Little Pony: Friendship Is Magic): Part 1

-In the magical land of Equestria, a studious, asocial unicorn named Twilight Sparkle learns of a prophecy; it states the evil Nightmare Moon will return during the upcoming Summer Sun Celebration after a thousand-year imprisonment on the moon.
+In the magical land of Equestria, a studious, asocial unicorn named Twilight Sparkle learns of a prophecy; it states that the evil Nightmare Moon will return during the upcoming Summer Sun Celebration after a thousand-year imprisonment on the moon.
 She tries to warn her mentor, Princess Celestia, the benevolent alicorn ruler of Equestria, of the impending danger.
-However, the latter dismisses her warnings and sends her and her baby dragon assistant Spike to Ponyville to supervise the preparations for the celebration and make some friends, which Twilight couldn't care less about.
+However, the latter dismisses her warnings and sends her and her baby dragon assistant Spike to Ponyville to supervise the preparations for the celebration and make some friends, which Twilight could not care less about.

 Twilight reluctantly meets five ponies in charge of the preparations: Applejack, a diligent earth pony who works on her family's apple farm; Rainbow Dash, a tomboyish pegasus who helps control the weather; Rarity, a glamorous unicorn who designs fashion; Fluttershy, a shy pegasus who communicates with animals; and Pinkie Pie, a hyperactive earth pony who loves throwing parties.
-After Twilight becomes acquainted with them, she looks forward to continuing to study the legend of Nightmare Moon at her new home, the Golden Oak Library, but her plans are spoiled when Pinkie Pie throws her a party.
+After Twilight becomes acquainted with them, she looks forward to continuing to study the legend of Nightmare Moon at her new home, the Golden Oak Library, but her plans are spoiled when Pinkie Pie throws her a welcome party.
 Frustrated, Twilight fails to do any studying and heads to the celebration in the morning.
 There, Celestia vanishes, and Nightmare Moon appears and decrees everlasting night.